bBlocks/compose/README.md

 console.log(sourceObj.prop1 + sourceObj.prop2); // 3
 ```

-Besides helpful compose and inherit methods the library goes with two polyfills.
+Besides helpful **mix** and **clone** methods the library goes with two polyfills.
 Including the library automatically fixes the problem in IE11.

 ## Problem: Bulky code to define properties, inherit and compose object using native javascript methods